networktocode/ntc-misc/cisco/yang/nxos-nc-yang-m3.md

 # NETCONF/YANG on Nexus: Part 3 - Using OpenConfig YANG Models on Nexus Switches

 In the first two parts of working with NETCONF/YANG on Nexus switches, we focused on using the Cisco specific NXOS YANG model.
-WE started with learning about it in Part 1 making basic changes and then how to model BGP adhering to the model in Part 2.
+We started with learning about it in Part 1, making basic changes and then how to model BGP, adhering to the model in Part 2.

 Now in Part 3, we will learn about the OpenConfig Working Group and how to use OpenConfig models on Nexus switches.
-We will install the OpenConfig models on the leaf switches and use it to advertise a network over BGP from the leaf devices, just like we did with the NXOS model in Part 2.
+We will install the OpenConfig models on the leaf switches and use it to add loopback interfaces to the leaf nodes, just like we did in part 1.

 ## Prerequisites